 The Smokefire is a little bigger, a lot hotter and 20% less expensive than the Ironwood.
 You get the same trend on the larger Smokefire EX6 vs the Ironwood 885.

 Let’s take a closer look at the issue of cooking area.
 The Weber grill has 3.5% more grilling space than the Traeger and, for all practical purposes, that difference is insignificant.
-I highlight the grilling area because it defines Weber’s strategy for the Smokefire series: Make a grill that is better than Traeger in every single detail.
-Time will tell if Weber has succeeded in outdoing Traeger but at first glance it looks like they have put up a pretty solid effort!
+I highlight the grilling area because it defined Weber’s strategy for the Smokefire series: Make a grill that is better than Traeger in every single detail.

 The Differences That Matter